 Pros:

-- Predictability of the monthly payments, as homeowners have a contract stipulating their established rate/monthly costs
+- Predictable monthly payments, as homeowners have a contract stipulating their established rate/monthly costs

 - Consistent rates during periods of extreme weather requiring more heat or air conditioning than normal